 And the white bed is complete!

 What is different about the black bed???
-Well much less PREP becuase tannins will never rear their ugly heads through RAVEN…..by Heirloom Traditions Vintiques line.
+Well much less PREP because tannins will never rear their ugly heads through RAVEN…..by Heirloom Traditions Vintiques line (Which is also discontinued but as a substitute I recommend Black Bean.)
 It is a rich deep velvety black that is as classy as it gets!
 I was able to apply this paint directly to the raw wood of the bed.
 I painted two coats for a nice full coverage.
 When using black chalk type paints I really like to follow with black spray wax to deepen and enrich the color even more.
-Their Vintiques line carries the Spray Wax in black called NOIR.
+Their Vintiques line carried the Spray Wax in black called NOIR.
 Again….easy application with fabulous results!
 The spray waxes will be your friend….I promise!
 I used the exact same brilliant gold by Modern Masters in Olympic Gold.
 But this bed I chose to only use one coat on the trim.
 It went on sheer and looked fab over the black.
 It allowed the black to sort of peak through and gave an instant aged effect that didn’t work for the white bed.
 This bed was going in a young girls bedroom.
 I try to always go above and beyond regarding protection when working on pieces for kids rooms.
 So I chose to give this bed two more coats of sealer OVER the black spray wax.
 Heirloom Traditions sealers can be used OVER wax…as crazy as it sounds.
-I used the Vintiques Top Coat in satin.
+I used this Top Coat in satin.
 (I allowed the black wax to cure for 24 hours before applying the top coat….and allowed about 2 hours of drying time between the layers of top coat).

 Don’t hesitate to comment with any questions you might have about my painted headboard!
 And subscribe to my blog for more black-white-and gold furniture inspiration.